Emitted when Browser gets disconnected from the browser application. This might happen because of one of the following:

 Video frame width.

-media feature, supported values are 'reduce'
+OptionalreducedEmulates 'prefers-reduced-motion' media feature, supported values are 'reduce', 'no-preference'.
+See

 page.emulateMedia([options]) for more details.

-screen?: { Emulates consistent window screen size available inside web page via window.screen
+Optionalscreen?: { Emulates consistent window screen size available inside web page via window.screen.
+Is only used when the

-is set.
+viewport is set.

 page height in pixels.